airportyh/jsonr/README.md

 In this JSONR output, `dad` was given the ref ID of 2, `mom` was given 1, `marty` was given 4, `linus` 5, and `emma` 6.
 The `children` array which was shared by mom and dad was given the ref ID of 3.

+Another benefit of refs, other than allowing the serialization of objects graphs with circular references, is the saving of file size when there exists shared references.
+One application of this concept is the serialization of immutable data structures which make heavy use of structural sharing.

 ## Todo

 * load tests